mykelalvis/FATESRD/fate-srd.com/Other/venture-city.md

 You are filled with enough electrical potential to make Tesla blush.

-**Basic Electricity Projection:** Your powers are electrical in nature, and you’re infused with electrical energy.
+**Basic Electricity Projection:** Your powers are electrical in nature, and you're infused with electrical energy.
 Whenever you use your power, you create sparks and bolts of lightning.

 ### Enhancements